 We were honoured to present a discussion at the Dingle Literary Festival last month based on our September 2021 story, ‘Judge a Book by its Cover’.
 We brought Fenit resident and contributor to that article Fiachra McCarthy together with fellow designer Karen Vaughan and Fionnuala Cloke from Skein Press for a chat with our editor.
-Arguably, our highlight from the weekend was Jayne Quan in conversation with recent Rooney prize-winner Seán Hewitt about their recent collection of essays, All this happened, more or less which is published by Skein.
+Arguably, our highlight from the weekend was Jayne Quan in conversation with recent Rooney prize-winner Seán Hewitt about their recent collection of essays, which is published by Skein.

 It proved to be a truly enlightening and heartening conversation about out bodies and identity.
 IT placed humans in a room, far away from the miserable and ill-informed mud-slinging which exists on social media.
 Quan is “in no particular order, a queer, trans masculine, non-binary Asian American”.
 Their insights about how we are all in a process of perpetual transition “constantly improving and changing and in progress” proved most illuminating.